 Canada's NSC for commercial vehicles consists of 16 individual standards.
 These standards were first introduced to Alberta carriers in 1988.
 Most of these standards were contained within Alberta regulations and others have been added since.
 These additional regulations relate to medical and record retention standards.
 Any driver of a bus or truck as defined below must comply with NSC standards:

-- A truck is defined for Provincial NSC operators as a commercial vehicle or combination of vehicles registered for a combined weight of 11,794 kg or more.
-Provincial carriers operate only in Alberta.
+- a truck is defined for Provincial NSC operators as a commercial vehicle or combination of vehicles registered for a combined weight of 11,794 kg or more

 - Single Driver Licence Concept